Psilocybe cubensis: Psychedelic and entheogenic use

 The "Lemon Tekk" method of consumption results in a more rapid onset and can offer easier digestion or reduced "come-up pressure" associated with raw consumption.
-Psilocybin cubensis can also be taken in conjunction with other botanicals such as turmeric, ginger, and black pepper.
-A 2019 study observed turmeric to act as a mild MAOI, which, when combined with psilocin, potentiates the biochemical interactions between serotonin receptors and psilocin, creating an entourage effect.

-Upon ingestion, effects usually begin after approximately 20–60 minutes (depending on the method of ingestion and stomach contents) and may last from four to ten hours, depending on dosage and individual biochemistry.
+Upon ingestion, effects usually begin after approximately 20–60 minutes (depending on the method of ingestion and stomach contents) and may last from four to ten hours, depending on dosage, potency of cultivar, and individual biochemistry.
 Visual distortions often occur, including walls that seem to breathe, a vivid enhancement of colors, and the animation of organic shapes.

 The effects of high doses can be overwhelming depending on the particular phenotype of cubensis, grow method, and the individual.
 It is recommended not to eat wild mushrooms without properly identifying them as they may be poisonous.
 In particular, similar species include mushrooms of the genus Galerina and Pholiotina rugosa—all potentially deadly—and Chlorophyllum molybdites.
-All of these grow in pastures—similar habitat to that preferred by P. cubensis.
+All of these grow in pastures, a similar habitat to that preferred by P. cubensis.

 In 2019, a 15-year-old boy suffered from transient kidney failure after eating P. cubensis from a cultivation kit in Canada.
 No one else in the group suffered any ill effects.

-Within the sub-strains of Psilocybe cubensis, the Penis Envy strain tends to contain much more Psilocybin and Psilocin when compared to others.